daniellecrobinson/Data-Rescue-PDX/README.md

 1. **Adopt** a dataset from the `datarefuge-json` folder that nobody else has claimed yet
 2. **Claim** your issue/dataset [in this spreadsheet](https://docs.google.com/spreadsheets/d/1Ojgw9-VFdwO2Qxrp9a6W6X8FFS4047uhvCf8Lw3Q6gU/edit#gid=1105874853).
-3. **Research** your dataset to discover or create standard JSON formatted metadata using a local text file.
+3. **Research** your dataset to improve standard JSON formatted metadata using a local text file.
-4. **Document** your dataset by [creating an issue in this repository](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) and using our issue template to add the JSON metadata you found or created.
+4. **Document** your dataset by [creating an issue in this repository](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) and using our issue template to add the JSON metadata you improved.
 5. **Verify** metadata from two other contributors.
 6. **Repeat!**